SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/07-Conditional-Statements-and-Loops/Loops.md

 **The `for` Loop**

-The `for` loop is used when we know the number of iterations in advance or when we want to iterate over elements of a sequence, such as a list or a string.
+We use the `for` loop when we know the number of iterations in advance or want to iterate over sequence elements like a list or a string.
 It follows a specific syntax:

 ```python
 for item in sequence:
     # code to be executed
 ```

-Here, `item` represents a variable that will take the value of each element in the sequence, and `sequence` is the collection of elements to iterate over.
+In this scenario, the term `item` stands for a variable that will adopt the value of each element in the sequence.
+Meanwhile, `sequence` indicates the collection of elements to be iterated over.
 The code within the loop's block will be executed for each iteration.

 **🧑🏽‍💻 You Do**